-Why would I say such a thing?
-Well, I'm not a huge fan of most free simulators simple because they are poor representations of true RC flight.
+To be perfectly honest, I'm not a huge fan of most free simulators, simply because most of the ones I've tried offer poor representations of true RC flight.

 Moreover, you still need some sort of USB cable or gutted RC transmitter so you can use a real method of controlling the aircraft on the simulator.

-As you may recall me saying on my RC Simulator page, If you are using a game joystick or keyboard to control your sim aircraft, you are wasting your time.
+As you may recall me saying on my RC Simulator page, If you are using a game pad/joystick or keyboard to control your sim aircraft, you are wasting your time.

 The planes are easier to fly than real RC airplanes and the

 helicopters are ridiculously easy to fly.
 How easy?
 Well let's just say